 - Computer software robotics engineer

-Individuals with a robotics engineering master's degree may also work as mechanical engineers.
-According to the U.S. Bureau of Labor Statistics (BLS), the number of working professionals in this field was predicted to grow 9% from 2010-2020, which is less than the national average.
-Mechanical engineers earned an average of $84,770 per year as of 2012.
+Individuals with a robotics engineering degree may also work as mechanical engineers.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of working professionals in this field was predicted to grow 4% from 2018-2028, which about as fast as the national average.
+Mechanical engineers earned a median salary of $88,430 per year as of 2019.